grettke/be2/README.md

 ### Bash

-Specify a *full-qualified* file in your home director to act as your server-socket file:
+Specify a *fully-qualified* file in your home director to act as your server-socket file:

 ``` bash
 export EMACSSOCKET="/Users/gcr/server-sockets/emacs.sock"